GeoMOER/moer-mpg-data-analysis/docs/units/_unit05/unit05-03_linear_regression.md

 mss_resid <- ss_resid / (length(lmod$model$dep) - 2)
 ```

-It can be shown that for large sample sizes, the mean squared residual error (mss_resid) equals the squared variance of the population.
-In this case, the mean squared model error (mss_model) also equals the squared variance but additionally considers the sum of squares over all x values multiplied by the slope of the regression model.
+It can be shown that for large sample sizes, the mean residual sum of squares equals the squared variance of the population.
+In this case, the mean model sum of squares equals the squared variance of the population plus the sum of squares over all x values multiplied by the slope of the regression model.
 In other words,

-* if the slope is zero, then mean squared residual error and mean squared model error are equal and the ratio of both is 1.
+* if the slope is zero, then mean model sum of squares and mean residual sum of squares are equal and the ratio of both is 1.
-* if the slope is not zero, then mean squared model error is larger than the mean squared error and the ratio is larger than 1.
+* if the slope is not zero, then mean model sum of squares is larger than the mean residual sum of squares and the ratio is larger than 1.

 This provides us the test statistic for the *null-hypothesis* that the true slope is not different from 0.